u1f383/u1f383.github.io/_posts/2025-06-26-the-journey-of-bypassing-ubuntus-unprivileged-namespace-restriction.markdown

 The bypass method works only when `/proc/sys/kernel/apparmor_restrict_unprivileged_unconfined` is disabled (i.e., set to 0).
 Versions of Ubuntu later than 25.04 are not affected, as it is enabled by default.

-For Ubuntu 24.10 and earlier versions, please refer the [official post](https://discourse.ubuntu.com/t/understanding-apparmor-user-namespace-restriction/58007#p-148026-restrict-unprivileged-unconfined-profile-changes) for instructions on how to prevent any unprivileged and unconfined process from executing `aa-exec` to change its profile.
+For Ubuntu 24.10 and earlier versions, please refer to the [official post](https://discourse.ubuntu.com/t/understanding-apparmor-user-namespace-restriction/58007#p-148026-restrict-unprivileged-unconfined-profile-changes) for instructions on how to prevent any unprivileged and unconfined process from executing `aa-exec` to change its profile.

 ## 7. Disclosure Timeline